ActiveVisionLab/Awesome-LLM-3D/contributing.md

 # Contribution Guidelines

-To add, remove, or change things on this repository please submit a pull request that adheres to the following guidelines:
+To add, remove, or change things on this repository please submit a pull request.
+Please follow the existing format to add new terms.

-- To add a paper in **Milestone Papers**, please mention why it is important in LLM literature and sort the papers in chronological order.
-- Models in **LLM Leaderboard** should be sorted by their model size.
-- Please follow the existing format to add new terms.

 Thank you for your suggestions!